mcvinding/cluster-stat-workshop/tutorial.md

 For the decision to keep/reject the null hypotheisi, it does not matter where the cluster is located as long as there is at least one cluster with T more extensive that 95% of the permutation distribution.

 The often mistaken conclusion of cluster-based permutation tests is that the clusters tell us where the significant difference is located.
 The often counter-intuitive feature of cluster-based permutation tests is that the cluster's location does not directly inform our decision to keep or reject the null hypothesis.
-The decision is concerning the whole data feature of interest�nothing more, nothing less.
+The decision is concerning the whole data feature of interestnothing more, nothing less.

 The correct interpretation of the grey area in the figure above is that it is the cluster of uncorrected t-vales that together informs our decision to reject the null hypothesis.